UBC-MDS/introduction-machine-learning/chapters/en/slides/module2/module2_01.md

 Notes:

 Now let’s binarize the features in `X` as we discussed.
+Don’t worry too much about this code.

 We can see that each column now only has a value of either `0` or `1`.

-Now we have our data in a preferred way, how do we make predictions with the `if`/`else` statements we talked about?
+Now that we have this data in a preferred way we can try and make our predictions with rules and that’s where our decision trees come in.

 ---